gld2122/gld_thesis/Questions.md

 * How has digital recordkeeping impacted parental control over naming practices?
-* How can we find the correct balance between personal liberty and administrative feasability?
+* How can we find the correct balance between cultural expression and administrative feasability?
 * How accurate are the cost estimates provided by the California government agencies regarding the cost of an IT transition?